 Three Heraclitean Elements (1991) consists of images made within the same few square miles of a Greek island, arranged in three sequences corresponding to each of the elements.
 The first and third sequences, Fire and Earth, both consist of seven black and white images, drymounted and framed though not glazed; the second, Water, consists of two black and white transparencies of the same size, mounted on light-boxes resting on the floor.

 Fourteen unique silver prints, 135 x 110 cm, drymounted on foamboard and framed (unglazed) in dark grey wood, plus two illuminated transparencies on metal lightboxes.
-The images from all three sequences are also available in 33x24 cm prints in limited editions of five.
+Images from the sequences "Fire" and "Earth" have also been printed in limited editions of 7 (50"x40" or 40"x32") and 15 (25"x20").

 • 1991, Cambridge Darkroom, Cambridge